YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Conclusions

-In this analysis, we experienced NLP processing with four prominent word embeddings and seven classification algorithms by using a Figure-Eight Company data set.
-This study also investigated finding combinations and making comparisons on performance of diverse classifiers.
+We obtained the qualified data set from the company, so we assumed that data is reliable.
+However, the fact that data could be not truthful is the main limitation of this study.
+Overcoming these limitations can be done in future research.
+By distinguishing reliability of data first, we can analyze and predict emergency situations properly.
+Additional study on deep learning algorithms should be continued.
+When we made models on LSTM with word embeddings, we faced many difficulties about understanding complicated algorithms itself and choosing diverse optimazation options.
+In furthur study, we will continue dealing with our concerns.

 # Limitations And Future research

 We obtained the qualified data set from the company, so we assumed that data is reliable.
 However, the fact that data could be not truthful is the main limitation of this study.
 Overcoming these limitations can be done in future research.
-By distinguishing reliability of data first, we can predict emergency situations and properly respond them.
+By distinguishing reliability of data first, we can analyze and predict emergency situations properly.
+Additional study on deep learning algorithms should be continued.
+When we made models on LSTM with word embeddings, we faced many difficulties about understanding complicated algorithms itself and choosing diverse optimazation options.
+In furthur study, we will continue dealing with our concerns.

 # References

 [1] NLP Market Research, https://www.statista.com/statistics/607891/worldwide-natural-language-processing-market-revenues/

 [2] Data For Everyone’ website, https://appen.com/datasets-resource-center